m-wradev/AI-Project-4/README.md

 # AI-Project-4

 ## How to Compile
-Type "make" in the directory containing the makefile to compile the project with no debug output enabled.
+Type `make` in the directory containing the makefile to compile the project with no debug output enabled.

 You can enable debug output by typing `make dbg`.